 I laid out the different food types in bowls, and the kids had to figure out the best type of beak to eat each food.
 Some are very obvious.

 Obviously the straw is going to be the best way to drink nectar, like hummingbirds.
 But, what about the marbles?
-They can be picked up several different ways.
+They can be picked up in several different ways.

-Eventually we settled on marbles best being eaten by a spoon, like the pelicans pouchlike bill.
+Eventually we settled on marbles best being eaten by a spoon, like the pelicans’ pouchlike bill.

-The pliers worked great for the pistachios, because like the Macaw and other birds of its type, it has a hard strong beak that can crush the nut shell and eat the softer nut inside.
+The pliers worked great for the pistachios because like the Macaw and other birds of its type, it has a hard strong beak that can crush the nutshell and eat the softer nut inside.

 Chopsticks, tweezers, and scissors can all grab similar types of foods, but the scissors worked best for gummy worms according to the kids.
 I personally thought the tweezers would work better for being able to pull them loose.
-I would use the scissors for the marshmallows to cut it into smaller pieces before eating.
+I would use the scissors for the marshmallows to cut them into smaller pieces before eating.